Takeno/mtg-policy-changes/ipg.md

 First, consider a simple backup (see section 1.4).

-If a simple backup is not sufficient and the infraction falls into one of the following categories, and only into that category, perform the appropriate partial fix:
+If a simple backup is not sufficient and the infraction falls into one or more of the following categories, and only into those categories, perform the appropriate partial fix:

-- If a player forgot to untap one or more objects at the start of their turn and it is still the same turn, untap them.
+- If a player forgot to untap one or more permanents at the start of their turn and it is still the same turn, untap them.

 - If a player made an illegal choice (including no choice where required) for a static ability generating a continuous effect still on the battlefield, that player makes a legal choice.